JurMich/RNANR/README.txt

 | \EQUIREMENTS:
 ---------------
 Before any installation of program is made, make sure you have ViennaRNA installed on your computer.
-The version tested is 2.2.8., however in the lastest version should be compatible too.
+The version tested is 2.2.8., however the lastest version should be compatible too.

 |